 At Swarthmore, Elizabeth has directed Jonathan Franzen's new translation of Wedekind's Spring Awakening and Hannah Harvester's ('05) Honors Thesis: Through the Leaves by Franz Xaver Kroetz.
 In February of 2009, Elizabeth directed two operas at Curtis Opera Theater, Impressions of Pelleas and The Medium.
 She performed in Headlong Dance Theater's site-specific piece, Cell at the 2006 Fringe Festival, and co-directed Workshop for Potential Movement's original piece, Speak, Mascot, also at the 2006 Fringe Festival.

-Other productions include Desire (Headlong Dance Theater), Impressions of Pelleas (Curtis Opera Theater), The Medium (Curtis Opera Theater), Speak, Mascot (Workshop for Potential Movement), Gilgamesh: a world-premiere opera (La Mama, NYC), Baby with the Bathwater (Triad Stage, Greensboro), Dick in London, (Target Margin Theater, NYC), Whirligig, (Target Margin Theater), Loot (Actor's Express, Atlanta), Bee-luther-hatchee, (Actor's Express), Doctor of Last Resort, (Clubbed Thumb, NYC), Prometheus Bound, (Ontological Hysteric Theater, NYC), Life is a Dream, Titus Andronicus and Cloud Nine, (Yale School of Drama), Tone Clusters and Turn of the Screw, (Yale Cabaret).
+Other productions include Gilgamesh, a world-premiere opera (La Mama, NYC), Baby with the Bathwater (Triad Stage, Greensboro), Dick in London, and Whirligig (Target Margin Theater, NYC), Loot and Bee-luther-hatchee (Actor's Express Theater, Atlanta), Doctor of Last Resort (Clubbed Thumb, NYC), Prometheus Bound (Ontological Hysteric Theater, NYC), Life is a Dream, Titus Andronicus and Cloud Nine (Yale School of Drama), Tone Clusters and Turn of the Screw (Yale Cabaret).